cecilecaillol/HIG-13-004/README.md

 make limits
 # Plot the limits (they show up in limits/*pdf)
 make plotlimits

+# Compute all the significances
+make significance
+# Plot the significances (they show up in limits/*pdf)
+make plotsignificance

 # Make vh_table.tex for the PAS
 make plots/vh_table.tex
 ```